 Wouldn’t it be nice if there was a simple cheap alternative to the major accounting software companies?
 I believe this spreadsheet at a mere $20.00 (inc GST) is a great alternative.

-This GST Spreadsheet is designed for a small business operating on a cash basis, as it helps to keep track of the GST collected and paid for each quarter as well as income and expenses for the end of year tax return.
+This GST Spreadsheet, which has been downloaded by over 100 small businesses is designed for their operating needs, it helps to keep track of the GST collected and paid for each quarter as well as income and expenses for the end of year tax return.